 The Public Kiosk has two main user interfaces (UIs), one for public interaction with SOS and another for administration of the kiosk.
 The public UI is normally the one displayed and is described in this section, while the latter is described in the Admin UI section.

-These are the Major Components of the public UI :
+Major Components of the public UIPermalink to Major Components of the public UI

 - Read about the currently playing dataset in the Information Box (Component #5)

 - Use the Sphere Controls (Component #6) to position the sphere and change which frames are displayed on SOS